 - Perfect blend of practical face-to-face tuition and real-life experience through a Legal Advice Centre placement

-- Day one – the commencement of a case, including the first interview with a client, a legal and factual analysis of the action, advice to the client and case management.
+- The commencement of a case, including the first interview with a client, a legal and factual analysis of the action, advice to the client and case management.
 There is a refresher in relation to the civil procedure rules, client care and ethics.
-Trainees are introduced to the importance of thinking tactically at the outset of a dispute.
+You will be introduced to the importance of thinking tactically at the outset of a dispute.

-- Day two – the progress of a case through the drafting and consideration of statements of case.
+- The progress of a case through the drafting and consideration of statements of case.
 The allocation of the case to the appropriate court and track, directions and joining other parties to a claim.

-- Day three – the conduct of key procedural stages, to include disclosure, witness statements and expert reports.
+- The conduct of key procedural stages, including disclosure, witness statements and expert reports.

-- Day four – the common interim applications and the conduct of such applications, including a consideration of costs.
+- The common interim applications and the conduct of such applications, including a consideration of costs.

-Cases before the Tribunal Representation Property Service involve representing tenants before the tribunal including case preparation.
-Immigration cases involve the trainees in taking initial instructions at the immigration removal centre, they consider the merits of any application for bail and work on obtaining sureties, preparing cases and for any advocacy before an immigration judge.
+Cases before the Tribunal Representation Property Service involve representing tenants before the tribunal, including case preparation.
+Immigration cases involve taking initial instructions at the immigration removal centre, considering the merits of any application for bail and work on obtaining sureties, and preparing cases for any advocacy before an immigration judge.

-Course fees vary according to requirements.
-Please contact us directly for a personalised quotation to meet your needs - see 'Contact details' tab on this page.
+Fees for this course vary according to requirements.
+Please contact us directly for a personalised quotation to meet your needs.